The Welsh Academy exists to:

 • Lobby in support of key issues affecting such writers and their work;

 • Foster the community of such writers within Wales;

 • Support the development of such writers in their careers.

-Yr Academi Gymreig - The Welsh Academy was founded in 1959 on the basis of conversations between Bobi Jones and Waldo Williams.
-Following its inaugural meeting in 1960, the society's first aim and objective was to establish a new Welsh-language literary periodical.
+Yr Academi Gymreig/The Welsh Academy was founded in 1959 on the basis of conversations between Bobi Jones and Waldo Williams.
+Following its inaugural meeting in 1960, the society’s first aim and objective was to establish a new Welsh-language literary periodical.
 The first edition of Taliesin was published by Yr Academi Gymreig in 1961.
 An English-language section to the society was created in 1968 through an initiative by Meic Stephens in association with the Guild of Welsh Writers.
-With funds mostly provided from public sources, it has been constitutionally independent since 1978.

 In 1998 the society took on a much enhanced role when it won the Arts Council of Wales’ franchise to provide a Welsh National Literature Promotion Agency.
-The much-changed and enlarged Academi which emerged delivered literary provision across Wales until 2011, when it joined with Tŷ Newydd Writers' Centre to form a new national organisation known as Llenyddiaeth Cymru - Literature Wales.
+This Agency was named Academi.
+The much-changed and enlarged Academi which emerged delivered literary provision across Wales until 2011, when it joined with Tŷ Newydd Writing Centre to form a new national organisation known as Literature Wales.